Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/data_sharing.md

 If you already have files inside your workspace, remember to use the `-R` or `--recursive` options to apply these ACL changes to all files.

-!!! example "Remove the access rights for a particular user"
+!!! example "Remove access rights for a particular user"

     If you want to remove a user's access then use: